CIF WBGT & Heat Rules for California Schools Explained

 Saba Arif

-California schools are taking a stand against heatstroke and heat-related illnesses with a new weapon: on-site WBGT monitoring.
-If you don’t exactly know what that is, you’ve come to the right place.
-Keep reading to learn more about how this new mandate helps protect athletes and keep them performing at their peak!
+California schools are taking a stand against heatstroke and heat-related illnesses with the latest CIF guidelines for on-site WBGT monitoring.
+If you don’t know what that is, you’ve come to the right place.
+Keep reading to learn more about the California CIF temperature rules and how this new mandate helps protect athletes and keeps them performing at their peak!

-This in-depth guide explores the impact of WBGT monitoring and school heat safety on athletes and athletic trainers.
-We’ll also discuss how schools can comply with the new California Interscholastic Federation (CIF) mandate.
+This in-depth guide explores the impact of wet bulb globe temperature (WBGT) monitoring and school heat safety on athletes and athletic trainers.
+We’ll also discuss how schools can comply with the new California Interscholastic Federation (CIF) heat stress mandate.

-The New CIF Mandate: WBGT Monitoring Policies and Zones
+The New CIF Mandate: Heat Stress & WBGT Rules

-The new bill proposes these regulations for all CIF-affiliated schools in California, effective July 1, 2024:
+The new heat stress bill requires these regulations for all CIF-member schools in California, effective July 1, 2024:

 1. Modified Practice Schedules: